LucaBernardis/SpotifyDashboard/README.md

 The widgetLabel will be used as a title for the widget.

 #### Returns a list of WidgetComponents
-The mongo Output look somethig like this:
+The mongo Output look something like this:

 `````
 {